nanoframework/System.IO.Ports/README.md

 string toSend = "I ❤ nanoFramework";
 port.WriteLine(toSend);
 // this will send the string encoded finishing by a new line, by default \r\n
-// You can change the new line by anything: port.NewLine = "❤❤";
+// You can change the new line to be anything: port.NewLine = "❤❤";
 // Now it will send the 2 hearts as the end of line while operating a ReadLine or WriteLine
-// You can ad anytime change it back: port.NewLine = SerialPort.DefaultNewLine; // default is "\r\n"
+// You can ad anytime change it back: port.NewLine = SerialPort.DefaultNewLine; // default is "\n"
 // This will read the existing buffer: string existingString = port.ReadExisting();
 // Note that if it can't properly convert the bytes to a string, you'll get an exception